 Student loan debt is one of the biggest issues that the United States faces today.
 Student borrowers have been very vocal about the burdening debt and are optimistic towards the Biden administration.
-The new democratic government has plenty on its plate in regards to the debt issues.
+The new democratic government has plenty on its plate in regard to the debt issues.
 Nevertheless, borrowers are urging Congress to address the student loan debt forgiveness issue as soon as possible.

 Will the Biden Administration Forgive Student Loan Debts?